 System Center Virtual Machine Manager (VMM) 2012 as Private Cloud Enabler (2/5): Fabric, Oh, Fabric

-Aside from public cloud, private cloud, and something in between, the essence of cloud computing is the cloud fabric.
-This is the second article of my 5-part series on the concepts and methodology for forming a private cloud with VMM 2012.
-Notice that throughout this article, I use the following terms interchangeably:
+Aside from public cloud, private cloud, and something in between, the essence of cloud computing is fabric.
+The 2nd article of this 5-part series is to annotate the concept and methodology of forming a private cloud fabric with VMM 2012.
+Notice that throughout this article, I use the following pairs of terms interchangeably:

 - Part 1.
 Private Cloud Concepts

 - Part 2.
 Fabric, Oh, Fabric (This article)

 - Part 3.
 Deployment with Service Template

 - Part 5.
 App Controller